SkygearIO/features/features/64-chat-offline-cache/api.md

 #### API

-Use message instead of time as the query reference in fetchMessages API, this can avoid missing messages when there are multiple messages which have the same timestamp.
+Using the fetchMessages API, it is possible to fetch messages by using `before_time` or `before_message`.
+Using `before_message` has the benefit of duplicated message returning if messages are sent at the same moment in time.
+Using `before_time` allows the developer to fetch messages in a certain time range.

-old:
+Query by time:

 ```
 fetchMessages(conversation_id, limit, before_time?, order?)
 ```

-new:
+Query by message:

 ```
 fetchMessages(conversation_id, limit, before_message?, order?)